 A person can make simple changes to their diet and everyday habits to help reduce PsA symptoms and improve heart health.

 Eating a diet that is rich in fruits and vegetables, whole grains, and fish but low in red meat can help minimize inflammation.
 Fatty fish, such as salmon and mackerel, contain anti-inflammatory fatty acids.
-Research has indicated that consuming these fish may protect those with PsA from heart disease.

 Reducing sugar intake also helps lower inflammation.